 - 12.7.
-The majority of employment jobs growth will be directed to Maylands Business Park as part of the regeneration aims to strengthen its role.
-The East Hemel Hempstead AAP will guide the regeneration of the Maylands Business Park according to the character areas identified in the Maylands Masterplan.
-The Maylands Gateway will provide a prominent new office-led strategic employment location.
-The Face of Maylands will also be an important office location. - 12.8.
+It is recommended in the Employment Land Update 2011 that the Council should adopt the figure of 131,000 sq. metres of net additional floorspace as a land provision target for the Core Strategy.
+However, this report stated that planning policy should allow for the possibility that the forecast demand may not materialise.
+Therefore, it advised that office development should be phased over the plan period; targets and allocations should be reviewed regularly in the light of actual take-up, market conditions and the latest economic forecasts; and there may be managed release of office sites which are no longer attractive, viable or suitable for offices. - 12.8.
+Technical work has identified the lack of a defined office location in Hemel Hempstead, and the homogeneity of the type of available office floorspace as weaknesses of the local office market.
+This will be addressed through the East Hemel Hempstead AAP and the Hemel Hempstead Town Centre Masterplan. - 12.9.
+The majority of employment jobs growth will be directed to Maylands Business Park as part of the regeneration aim to strengthen its role.
+The East Hemel Hempstead AAP will guide the regeneration of Maylands Business Park according to the character areas identified in the Maylands Masterplan.
+The Maylands Gateway will provide the most prominent location for new offices.
+The Face of Maylands will also be an important office location. - 12.10.
 The Hemel Hempstead Town Centre Masterplan will guide the regeneration of the town centre according to the character areas set out in the Hemel Hempstead Place Strategy and Policy CS33.
 The Masterplan will consider the most appropriate location for different uses including offices in Hemel Hempstead town centre.
-This will add to the overall employment offer within the town and complement the space available in out-of-centre locations, such as the Maylands Business Park. - 12.9.
+This will add to the overall employment offer within the town and complement the space available in out-of-centre locations, such as Maylands Business Park. - 12.11.
 Town centres make an important contribution to the overall supply and diversity of office floorspace, and are particularly important for small and medium sized offices and professional services, such as lawyers.
 Offices also support the shops and services in town centres, helping to maintain their vibrancy and vitality.
-It is desirable, in sustainability terms, for offices to be located in town centres with good public transport access. - 12.10.
+It is desirable, in sustainability terms, for offices to be located in town centres with good public transport access. - 12.12.
 An appropriate range of office floorspace must be provided to attract a range of occupiers; this will mean a variety of sizes of offices and a mix of new and older office buildings.
 Flexibility to accommodate changing market conditions and to attract a mix of businesses will also be important for the success of the borough's office market.
 A series of 'core office locations' are identified to where business uses, and particularly office development, is directed.